RandomKiddo/RandomKiddo.github.io/photography.md

   textColor: '#fff'
 })</script>

 The landing page for my photography!
 (Sorry in advance if this page loads slowly; The photo files are big, and I didn't want to reduce their quality).
+For astrophotography not relating to DSLR cameras, see the <a href="/astrophotography/index.html">Astrophotography page</a>.

 My equipment: <br />